mAmanullah7/Role-Based-Backend/README.md

 - JWT tokens are used for authentication
 - Role-based access control is implemented for authorization
 - Input validation is performed using express-validator
+- CORS is enabled to control which domains can access the API